 - If the person loses consciousness begin CPR

-Why LifeVac and How does it work?
+Why LifeVac and How does it work as a choking tool?

 The vision of LifeVac came from a story that Arthur Lih, founder and CEO of LifeVac, heard of a woman in a hospital weeping following the death of her young son.
 The reason for his death was that a grape had become lodged in his windpipe and the Heimlich Maneuver did not work.
 Once he heard the story he set out to invent an apparatus that could clear an airway.